 - Learners will discuss strategies to change the narrative in a way that is beneficial to patients and headache medicine

 - Learners will discuss how to bring advocacy into the patient’s care plan

 - Increase numbers of patient advocates

-- Advocates will be trained in speaking, writing, and political skills so that they can effectively community their message
+- Advocates will be trained in speaking, writing, and political skills so that they can effectively communicate their message

 - Advocates will be empowered with the knowledge, community, and resources to take on a role in an advocacy movement